pragmint/open-practices/practices/automate-coding-standards.md

 It's a misconception that these tools enforce a rigid, universal standard across all projects.
 Team members should have the opportunity to suggest changes to the coding standards and those suggested changes should be discussed as a team.

-### Overreliance Hinders Learning
-While automated tools are effective in maintaining code quality, an overreliance on them can prevent developers from deeply understanding and learning coding standards, which are crucial for their professional growth.

 ### Tool Limitations
 Automated tools may not catch every type of issue, particularly those related to complex logic or architecture.
 Developers should be mindful of these limitations and not solely rely on these tools for ensuring code quality.